 It also supports Ceph backed to enable on-prem.
 China Unicom has integrated their YIG project into SODA Multicloud, enabling Ceph to be used as a massively scalable backend object storage.

-Basic file service support is added for AWS, Azure and GCP and basic block service support is added for AWS EBS.
+Basic file service support is added for AWS, Azure, GCP and Huawei and basic block service support is added for AWS EBS and Huawei.

 The technical team is exploring to extend SODA Multicloud and other key layers of SODA into a distributed data store which can support block, file and object data management across the edge, on-premise, and cloud